Fixed Fee Engagement

-We endeavour to provide fixed fee quotations for most of our work and this ensures any risk of overrun sits firmly with us.
-Although the fees are fixed, they are based on time, complexity and the tax at risk.
+We endeavour to provide fixed fee quotations for most of our work.
+This provides our clients with clarity and certainty and places the risk of overrun firmly with us.

 Believe it or not, all ‘Accountants’ are not the same.
 Many online companies advertise themselves as Accountants, yet simply provide access to online software in return for a flat fee.

 Traditional Accountants will invoice each year based on time spent, often reconciled to the last 3 minutes.
 This will include time spent each time you call them to ask a question!
 Typically a traditional Accountant will present you with a large invoice at the exact same time your tax is due, and for many this will create issues around cashflow.

 We do not believe in a ‘one size fits all’ approach.
 Our advice and services are tailored to you and your requirements, and only by working in this way will you achieve optimal results and essentially lower tax liabilities.

 We provide fixed fee engagements that spread the cost over the year in manageable monthly payments, collected by direct debit.
 Our Limited company fees start from £150 per month.

 When comparing our fee to other Accountants you must also consider potential tax liabilities.
 We will always provide you with an estimate of your liabilities as part of our planning, and if other Accountants will not, ask why.

 Missed planning opportunities can rapidly outweigh any gains achieved from paying a lower fee, never has the age-old adage been more apt: